socrob/autonomous_systems/lab1/README.md

 For this lab we are going to work with [stage](http://rtv.github.io/Stage/) simulator.
 The following instructions have been tested under Ubuntu 16.04 and ROS kinetic.

+0. To create a package we placed a script in the resources folder, to help you in this process.
+You just need to run the command bellow:

+        source ~/<PATH TO YOUR GIT REPO>/autonomous_systems/resources/scripts/create_ros_pkg.sh <Name of your Awesome Package>

 1. Install ros stage

         sudo apt install ros-kinetic-stage-ros